Rational constitutive law for the viscous stress tensor in incompressible two-phase flows: Derivation and tests against a 3D benchmark experiment: General form of the constitutive law for the filtered stress tensor

 Expressions (\ref{Eq: deltaS})-(\ref{Eq: normal}) have the decisive computational advantage that $\delta_{S\Delta}$ and $\mathbf{n}_{\Delta}$ are smooth continuous quantities defined everywhere in the flow domain rather than singular quantities only defined at the interface.
 Comparing the filtered expression of the capillary pressure, $\gamma\delta_{S\Delta}\mathbf{I}_{S\Delta}$, with (\ref{Eq: stresstensorij3}) yields $a_2=-\gamma\delta_{S\Delta}$.
 Similarly, comparing the filtered pressure, $\hat{P}$, with the 3D-isotropic contribution in \eqref{Eq: stresstensorij3} implies $a_0^*=-\hat{P}$.\\ Finally, the filtered version of the traceless tensor $\bm{\mathcal{T}}$ must be identified with the viscous stress tensor $\hat{\mathbf{T}}$ involved in the filtered momentum equation.
 For this purpose, we first identify $\mathbf{S}$ in (\ref{Eq: Tij2}) with the filtered strain-rate tensor $\bm{\mathcal{S}}$ defined in Sec. \ref{sec3}.
 We note that $\hat{\mathbf{T}}$ is traceless, as shown in a particular case by (\ref{Eq: stresstensor}).
 This property is general for the two-phase media considered here because $\hat{\mathbf{T}}$ results from the spatial filtering of $\mathbf{T}_1$ and $\mathbf{T}_2$ which are both traceless, since the flow of both fluids is assumed to be incompressible.
 Hence it is consistent to identify $\hat{\mathbf{T}}$ with the filtered version of $\bm{\mathcal{T}}$.\\ As found in the particular configuration considered in Sec. \ref{sec3}, the expression for $\hat{\mathbf{T}}$ involves two viscosity coefficients instead of one in the usual single-phase case.
 These coefficients may be readily related to the viscosities $\lambda$ and $\kappa$ defined in (\ref{Eq: visco}) by particularizing (\ref{Eq: Tij2}) to the case of a two-dimensional flow with $\mathbf{n}_{\Delta}$ parallel to the $y$ axis as in the above example.
 In this configuration, the term within square brackets in (\ref{Eq: Tij2}) reduces to $S_{12}$ when $i=1$ and $j =2$ or $i=2$ and $j=1$ and is zero otherwise.
 Comparing this result with expressions (\ref{Eq: strainrate}) and (\ref{Eq: stresstensor}) obtained for $\hat{\mathbf{S}}\equiv\bm{\mathcal{S}}$ and $\hat{\mathbf{T}}$ in the same configuration yields

 Equation (\ref{Eq: alpha}) closes the determination of the stress tensor of the two-phase medium.
-In summary, combining matching conditions at the interface for the different components of the filtered stress tensor in a specific configuration with the general form of the stress tensor in a fluid with a preferential direction provides the simplest consistent constitutive law for the filtered stress tensor $\hat{\mathbf{\Sigma}}$ involved in the one-fluid formulation of viscous two-phase incompressible flows as
+In summary, combining matching conditions at the interface for the different components of the filtered stress tensor in a specific configuration with the general form of the stress tensor in a fluid with a preferential direction provides the simplest consistent constitutive law for the filtered stress tensor $\hat{\mathbf{\Sigma}}$ involved in the one-fluid formulation of viscous two-phase incompressible flows.
+In intrinsic form, the result reads